 An anti-microbial/anti-fungal treatment to arrest some of the inherent conditions leading to damage may also be considered.
-But there is no assurance that the dry rot will not appear again in the same or other areas of your rug or textile in the future.
+But there is no assurance that the dry rot will not appear again in the same or other areas of the rug or textile in the future.

-If you encounter this problem in your home, please call our office at 607-272-1566 or just bring your damaged textile in to our plant or have us pick it up.
+If you encounter this problem in your home, please call or text our office at 607-272-1566 or just bring your damaged textile in to our plant or have us pick it up.
 We will be happy to discuss your options with you.

 of Rug Care Specialists.